JeelDhamsaniya/Pulse-Coded-Modulation/README.md

 # Real-Time Pulse Coded Modulation Visualizer

-A web-based tool to visualize the Pulse Code Modulation (PCM) process in real-time.
+A web-based tool to visualize the Pulse Coded Modulation (PCM) process in real-time.
 This project demonstrates how an analog signal is sampled, quantized, encoded into binary PCM codes, and reconstructed using Zero-Order Hold (ZOH).
 It includes interactive charts, a data table, and SNR calculation, making it an excellent resource for learning digital signal processing concepts.

 ## Features